-Current Members: Brenda R. Schroer (chair) The Audit Committee oversees, reviews, acts on, and reports to the Board on various audit and accounting matters, including: Jacqueline C. Mutschler • the selection of Antero's independent accountants, Vicky Sutil Thomas B. Tyree, Jr. • the scope of annual audits, Number of meetings in 2022: fees to be paid to the independent accountants, 8 • the performance of Antero's independent accountants, and Antero's accounting practices.
-In addition, the Audit Committee oversees Antero's compliance with legal and regulatory requirements relating to financial, accounting, auditing and related compliance matters.
+The Audit Committee oversees, reviews, acts on, and reports to the Board on various audit and accounting matters, including:

+- · the selection of Antero's independent accountants, - · the scope of annual audits, - · fees to be paid to the independent accountants, - · the performance of Antero's independent accountants, and - · Antero's accounting practices.

+In addition, the Audit Committee oversees Antero's compliance with legal and regulatory requirements relating to financial, accounting, auditing and related compliance matters, including ESG disclosures in our quarterly and annual SEC reports, as well as Antero's privacy and cybersecurity risk exposures, and its plans and activities to monitor and mitigate such risks.

 The Board has determined that all members of the Audit Committee meet the heightened independence standards applicable to audit committee members prescribed by rules of the NYSE and the Securities and Exchange Commission ("SEC").
-In addition, the Board believes each of Ms. Schroer and Mr. Tyree is an "audit committee financial expert" as defined in SEC rules.
+In addition, the Board believes each of Ms. Schroer, Mr. Tyree and Mr. Muñoz is an "audit committee financial expert" as defined in SEC rules.